-My leadership style is based upon the principle that I am my team’s best “early adopter”.
+My leadership style is based upon the principle that I must be my team’s best early adopter.
 In essence, I buy in to my team’s ideas and innovation early, allowing them to flourish, and sometimes, to fail.
-My goal is always to provide the team with a balance of autonomy and alignment: giving them the power to make decisions, while keeping them moving in the proper strategic direction.
+My goal is always to provide the team with a balance of autonomy and alignment; giving them the power to make decisions, while keeping them moving in the proper strategic direction.
 This approach focuses on garnering and building upon two-way trust.
 My team trusts me, and I trust my team.
 This simple approach is my key to building high performing teams.